 All Incubator Fellows will be required to attend the opening session February 2025 in Washington DC.
 Travel and lodging will be covered for that event.
 We also expect our fellows to send us rough and fine cuts of their film in a timely manner and host site visits during the filming process.
 Barring unforeseen circumstances, the films should be completed in six months.
 Fellows must comply with the promotional work done by Palladium Pictures on the film, and they should be willing to be active members of our alumni network in the future.

 Palladium will be responsible for film distribution through the normal channels for streaming services and websites.
-All Incubator films will be Palladium Pictures Productions, and the ownership and royalties will belong to Palladium Pictures.
+All incubator films will be Palladium Pictures Productions, and the ownership and royalties will belong to Palladium Pictures.

 Palladium Pictures will hold the copyright and maintain full ownership and distribution rights to the film.
 The rights and responsibilities we require are typical of work commissioned from broadcasters or streaming services.